SizheQiu/LPiModulons/README.md

 # LPiModulons
-Independent component analysis (ICA) of Lactobacillus plantarum transcriptomes
+Independent component analysis (ICA) of Lactiplantibacillus plantarum transcriptomes

 ## What is iModulon ?
 Each iModulon (IM) is a group of genes that represents an independently modulated signal.
 To learn more about iModulons, how they are computed, and what they can tell you, please visit https://imodulondb.org/about.html.